small-tech/nodekit/README.md

 And hit _https://localhost_ to see the latest public timeline from Aral’s mastodon instance.

 > 💾 This example is available in _examples/make-fetch-happen_.
 You can also find a version that demonstrates importing a third-party module called [node-fetch](https://github.com/node-fetch/node-fetch) and using that instead in _examples/_third-party-import-in-nodescript-node-fetch_.

+> 💾 There’s also version of this example that implements a streaming timeline in _examples/streaming-fediverse-posts_.

 > 💡 Fetch is not a native part of Node.js yet but it will be soon.
 NodeKit currently includes [undici’s](https://github.com/nodejs/undici) [fetch implementation](https://github.com/nodejs/undici#undicifetchinput-init-promise).
 This is [in the process of being included in Node.js core.](https://github.com/nodejs/node/pull/41749).
 Once it is, NodeKit will simply remove the third-party library and replace the reference with the internal one and your apps should continue to work as before.
 >